Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 $ ls -gG retro/retro.bin
 -rw-rw-r-- 1 15196 May 24 12:34 retro/retro.bin

-$ ls -gG filesystem/retro.img
+$ ls -gG filesystem/drive.img
--rw-rw-r-- 1 407552 May 24 13:04 filesystem/retro.img
+-rw-rw-r-- 1 409600 Jun 21 15:16 filesystem/drive.img
 ```

-After preparing the SD Card the `retro.bin` image can be copied to it.
+After preparing the SD Card the `drive.img` image can be copied to it.

 ## Preparing the SD Card